DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 character sheets and know their options ahead of combat, and use others’ turns to make their choices.
 Deck of Adventures is all about teamwork, so communication is encouraged.

 GMs may provide a grid map and other visual cues like character tokens to help players visualize the situation.
 On a square grid, moving diagonally counts as one space unless otherwise ruled by the GM.

+In combat, a Critical Success has an additional effect.
+Damaging or Healing actions deal or return 1 additional damage to the target.
+Other actions will grant benefits at the GM's discretion.

 #### Taking Turns